maglub/rpi-sous-vide/README.md

 # Introduction
-Raspberry pi based sous vide

 2016-05-15, NOTE: This is a work in progress.
 Please wait a few weeks and come back.
+2017-07-08, NOTE: This is still a work in progress.
+It is slowly getting into a state where normal people can install it and use it.

+Raspberry pi based sous vide is a PID controller for a home built sous vide machinery, or a home built smoker (to smoke meat, fish, etc).
+The basic principle is the same.
+You measure the media (water or air), and decide to turn on or off a heating element.
+I have used this setup successfully for both.

 This was a "one day project" that turned into a weekend project, that turned into...
-It is in no state to be used by anyone else than me at the moment, but the basic idea is to have a web-gui based on:
+It is not really in a state to be used by anyone else than me at the moment, but the basic idea is to have a web-gui based on:

 ````